Isaiah 41 & 42

 Verse 21, “… if there had been a law given which could have given life, truly righteousness would have been by the law.”

 I touched on this a couple of days ago when I talked about how we are all legalists at heart.
 We are so prone to believe that if we are somehow just good enough, we can be right with God.
-So often when you ask people why they think they will go to heaven, they will say “because I’m a pretty good person.
-I’m not perfect, but I haven’t murdered anyone.”
+So often when you ask people why they think they will go to heaven, they will say “because I’m a pretty good person.”

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast” (Eph.
 2.8-9).

-Just as we are saved by grace through faith in the Son and what He did for us, so we are kept by the power of God, not by any works which we do.
-Ephesians 2.10 tells us that the fruit of a changed life will produce good works, but they cannot make us righteous.
-Good works flow from our righteousness in Him and our love for Him, but they cannot produce it.
+We are saved by grace through faith in the Son and what He did for us.
+Ephesians 2.10 tells us that a changed life will produce good works, but they cannot make us righteous.
+Instead, good works flow from our righteousness in Him.

 Today’s Other Readings: